wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 6. Click **Add**.
 7. Click **Next**.
-8. In **Endpoint Details** step, click **Deploy**.
+8. In the **Endpoint Details** step, click **Deploy**.
-9. Once the secret has been created, you can access it in your integration code using the following syntax:
+9. Once the environment variable has been created, you can access it in your integration code using the following syntax:

 ```xml
 <property expression="get-property('env', 'DB_HOST')" name="db-host" scope="default" type="STRING"/>